nextflow-io/nextflow/docs/config.md

 The following settings are available:

 `apptainer.autoMounts`
 : When `true` Nextflow automatically mounts host paths in the executed container.
-It requires the `user bind control` feature to be enabled in your Apptainer installation (default: `false`).
+It requires the `user bind control` feature to be enabled in your Apptainer installation (default: `true`).

 `apptainer.cacheDir`
 : The directory where remote Apptainer images are stored.
 When using a computing cluster it must be a shared folder accessible to all compute nodes.